The Gideons International

-Gideons International is an Evangelical Christian association for men founded in 1899 in Janesville, Wisconsin.
-The Gideons' primary activity, along with their wives in the Auxiliary, is "encouraging each other to do the work of the Lord, focusing on who they are before God, and strengthening the power of their personal testimony for the Lord Jesus Christ".
-They are most recognized for distributing copies of Scripture free of charge, paid for by freewill offerings from local churches and from members themselves.
-This Bible distribution is a worldwide enterprise taking place in around 200 countries, territories and possessions.
-The association's members focus on distributing complete Bibles, New Testaments, or portions thereof.
-These copies are printed in over 108 languages.
-The association is most widely known for its Bibles placed in lodging rooms.
-The Gideons also distribute to hospitals and other medical offices, schools (usually in first year) and colleges, military bases, as well as jails and prisons.
-The association was named after the Biblical figure Gideon depicted in Judges 6.
+The Gideons International is an evangelical Christian association for men founded in 1899 in Janesville, Wisconsin, whose primary activity is distributing free copies of the Bible worldwide.
+It distributes complete Bibles or portions thereof in over 100 languages, most widely known in lodging rooms, in addition to medical facilities, schools, military bases, as well as jails and prisons.
+The association takes its name from the Biblical figure Gideon depicted in Judges 6.

 In 1908, the Gideons began distributing free Bibles.
 The first Bibles were placed in rooms of the Superior Hotel in Superior, Montana.
 Members of The Gideons International currently average distribution of over 70 million Bibles annually.
 On average, more than two copies of the Bible are distributed per second through Gideons International.
-As of April 2015, Gideons International has distributed over two billion Bibles.
+As of April 2015, Gideons International has distributed over 2.5 billion Bibles.

 The headquarters of Gideons International is in Nashville, Tennessee.

 History

-The organization began in the Fall of 1898, when two traveling salesmen, John H. Nicholson of Janesville, Wisconsin, and Samuel E. Hill of Beloit, Wisconsin, met in a hotel room they shared at the Central House Hotel in Boscobel, Wisconsin, and discussed the formation of an association.
+The organization began in the fall of 1898, when two traveling salesmen, John H. Nicholson of Janesville, Wisconsin, and Samuel E. Hill of Beloit, Wisconsin, met in a hotel room they shared at the Central House Hotel in Boscobel, Wisconsin, and discussed the formation of an association.
 In May 1899, the two met again in Beaver Dam, Wisconsin, where they decided the goal of their association would be to unite traveling salesmen for evangelism.
 In July 1899, Nicholson, Hill, and Will J. Knights met at the YMCA in Janesville.
 Two of them continued with the distribution of the Bibles.
 Gideons began distributing free Bibles, the work they are most known for, in 1908, when the first Bibles were placed in the rooms of the Superior Hotel in Superior, Montana.

 The organization describes its connection to the story of Gideon:

-Gideon was a man who was willing to do exactly what God wanted him to do, regardless of his own judgment as to the plans or results.
+"Gideon was a man who was willing to do exactly what God wanted him to do, regardless of his own judgment as to the plans or results.
 Humility, faith, and obedience were his great elements of character.
-This is the standard that The Gideons International is trying to establish in all its members, each man to be ready to do God's will at any time, at any place, and in any way that the Holy Spirit leads.
+This is the standard that The Gideons International is trying to establish in all its members, each man to be ready to do God's will at any time, at any place, and in any way that the Holy Spirit leads."

-In keeping with this symbolism, the symbol of the Gideons is a two-handled pitcher and torch recalling Gideon's victory over the Midianites as described in Judges, Chapter 7.
+In keeping with this symbolism, the symbol of the Gideons is a two-handled pitcher and torch recalling Gideon's victory over the Midianites as described in Judges 7.